Exploring Different App Builders

 Additional Resources: Most Popular App Builder

-Here is more information about what types of app builders and programming languages Technovation Girls participants use.
-Please keep in mind that a majority of the semi-finalists and finalist at World Pitch use App Inventor and teams are not awarded extra points based on what they use to develop their app.
+Here is more information about what types of app builders and programming languages past Technovation Girls participants have used.
+Teams are not awarded extra points based on what they use to develop their app.
+You should choose a language/platform you are comfortable learning and coding with.

 Here are two videos from the MIT App Inventor team that walks through how to choose a problem, brainstorm a design, and code an app - exactly what you'll end up learning in Technovation Girls!
 Don't worry if you don't understand the whole process yet, this is just a preview of things to come.